 SESP 390-0 Research Apprenticeship (1 Unit) Opportunity to participate in faculty research projects.
 Prerequisites: consent of the faculty member and the SESP assistant dean for student affairs; submission of completed Request for Independent Study/Special Courses Form at registration.

-SESP 398-0 Honors Thesis (1 Unit) Students develop, design, implement, and evaluate a research project under a faculty adviser's guidance.
-Prerequisites: senior status; cumulative GPA by the end of winter quarter of the junior year; recommendation for the honors program from SESP 391-0 instructor(s); consent of program director.
+SESP 398-0 Senior Thesis Seminar (1-3 Units) Students develop, design, implement, and evaluate a research project under a faculty advisor's guidance.
+Prerequisites: senior status, cumulative GPA by the end winter quarter of the junior year, recommendation for the honors program from SESP 391-0 instructor(s); consent of program director.

 SESP 399-0 Independent Study (1 Unit) Faculty-supervised study of special topics of the student's own choosing and not covered in regular courses.
 Prerequisites: consent of the supervising faculty member(s) and the SESP assistant dean for student affairs; submission of completed Request for Independent Study/Special Courses Form at registration.